strata-mvc/strata/guidebook/1.0/digging-in/debugging/06-using-the-console.md

 menu_group: debugging
 ---

-Should you wish to debug areas of your code that does not require a visual output from an HTTP server, you may want to test using the bundled Console.
+Should you wish to debug areas of your code that do not require visual output from an HTTP server, you may want to test using the bundled Console.
+This is one of the most efficient way of testing Query chaining within Strata.

 From the root of your project, launch a new Console using the command line interface: